DEFNA/defna.org/_posts/2024-05-01-board-updates.md

 ## Outgoing Director

-We would like to take a moment to thank our outgoing director, Jennifer Myers for her contributions to our board during her years of service.
-Jen joined the board in 2021 and has been an invaluable asset to the board during her tenure as treasurer. <Need something here>.
+We want to take a moment to thank our outgoing director and Treasurer, Jennifer Myers, for her contributions to our board during her years of service.
+Jen joined the board in 2021 and has been an invaluable asset to the board during her tenure. <Need something here>.
 We are deeply grateful for the time and effort she has invested.

 ## Incoming Director